BassemMagdi0007/Finding-Optimal-Train-Connections/README.md

 - For 'Stops' cost functions (weight = 1) and 'Distance' cost functions (weight = difference between the next and current stations), the new cost is calculated by adding the weight to the current cost.
 On the other hand, for the 'price' cost function, the new cost is determined by adding the weight to the current cost in the case of the same train, and adding the weight to the current cost plus 1 in the event of train changes or passing midnight.
 These computations ensure precise cost determination, addressing diverse scenarios in the train connection problem comprehensively.

-- We were to utilise 'NetworkX' for creating and analyzing graphs in our train connection problem solution.
+- I were to utilise 'NetworkX' for creating and analyzing graphs in our train connection problem solution.
 NetworkX's default Dijkstra's algorithm implementation streamlined pathfinding.
 The `nx.DiGraph` class allowed us to model directed train connections, and `add_edge` efficiently connected adjacent nodes.
-For finding the shortest path, we employed `nx.shortest_path` with Dijkstra's algorithm.
+For finding the shortest path, I employed `nx.shortest_path` with Dijkstra's algorithm.
 However, the challenge arose in customizing Dijkstra's algorithm during distance cost function calculations.
-NetworkX's built-in nature limited adaptability, leading to discrepancies in some distance values. we had to pivot from this approach.
-Instead, we adopted a custom Dijkstra function `dijkstra_shortest_path`, allowing more flexibility and resolving the issues we encountered.
+NetworkX's built-in nature limited adaptability, leading to discrepancies in some distance values.
+I had to pivot from this approach.
+Instead, I adopted a custom Dijkstra function `dijkstra_shortest_path`, allowing more flexibility and resolving the issues I encountered.

 **SCORE:**